arthemg/nodeApp/nodeApp/readme.md

 ## Installation
-*for newbies : Clone or download zip to your machine then hit this :
+Clone or download zip to your machine then hit this :

     cd to the folder to which you cloned it